tayalmanan28/my_blogs/_posts/2022-09-13-Curriculum-for-Reinforcement-Learning.md

 Different from the teacher-student framework, two agents are doing very different things.
 The teacher learns to pick a task for the student without any knowledge of the actual task content.
 What if we want to make both train on the main task directly?
 How about even make them compete with each other?
 [Sukhbaatar, et al. (2017)](https://arxiv.org/abs/1703.05407) proposed a framework for automatic curriculum learning through **asymmetric self-play**.
 Two agents, Alice and Bob, play the same task with different goals: Alice challenges Bob to achieve the same state and Bob attempts to complete it as fast as he can.
 ![](https://tayalmanan28.github.io/my_blogs/images/self-play-maze.png)
 Fig. 5.
 Illustration of the self-play setup when training two agents.
-The example task is <a href="https://github.com/facebook/MazeBase" target="_blank">MazeBase</a>: An agent is asked to reach a goal flag in a maze with a light switch, a key and a wall with a door.
+The example task is [MazeBase](https://github.com/facebook/MazeBase): An agent is asked to reach a goal flag in a maze with a light switch, a key and a wall with a door.
 Toggling the key switch can open or close the door and Turning off the light makes only the glowing light switch available to the agent.
-(Image source: <a href="https://arxiv.org/abs/1703.05407" target="_blank">Sukhbaatar, et al. 2017</a>)
+(Image source: [Sukhbaatar, et al. 2017](https://arxiv.org/abs/1703.05407))
 Let us consider Alice and Bob as two separate copies for one RL agent trained in the same environment but with different brains.
 Each of them has independent parameters and loss objective.
 The self-play-driven training consists of two types of episodes:

 - In the `self-play episode`, Alice alters the state from $s_0$ to $s_t$ and then Bob is asked to return the environment to its original state $s_0$ to get an internal reward.
 - In the `target task episode`, Bob receives an external reward if he visits the target flag.

 Note that since B has to repeat the actions between the same pair of $(s_0, s_t)$ of A, this framework only works in reversible or resettable environments.
 Alice should learn to push Bob out of his comfort zone, but not give him impossible tasks.
 Bob&rsquo;s reward is set as $R_B = -\gamma t_B$ and Alice&rsquo;s reward is $R_A = \gamma \max(0, t_B - t_A)$, where $t_B$ is the total time for B to complete the task, $t_A$ is the time until Alice performs the STOP action and $\gamma$ is a scalar constant to rescale the reward to be comparable with the external task reward.
-If B fails a task, $t_B = t_\max - t_A$.
+If B fails a task, $t_B = t_\max - t\_A$.
 Both policies are goal-conditioned.
 The losses imply:

 - B wants to finish a task asap.